A script language of preemptive scheduling coroutine in single thread

 fi

-Actually it just a combination of mode B and mode A. The last if statement is ONE statement, so we can omit curly brackets.
+Actually it just a combination of mode B and mode A. The last if

 e.g.